 Quick Start Guide¶

-Installing FireXApp is quick and straightforward.
-Simply use pip to install the latest packages.
+Installing FireX is quick and straightforward.
+Simply use pip in a Python 3.7 environment to install the latest packages.

-You can confirm that FireXApp is now installed by running basic FireXApp commands:
+You can confirm that FireX is now installed by running basic FireX commands:

 firexapp list --microservices firexapp info sleep